Latest Stories

 Later in the ride, he spoke about a local omakase operator whose business, he said, was thriving.

 The contrast stayed with me.
-Here was one man with culinary skills, raw passion and substantial capital who failed, while another appeared to thrive in one of the most premium segments of the dining market.
+Here was one man with culinary skills, raw passion and substantial capital whose business did not survive, while another appeared to thrive in one of the most premium segments of the dining market.

 The driver believed branding had made a difference.
-His own bak kut teh business, he said, had started with only a small allocation for branding.
+His own bak kut teh venture, he said, had started with only a small allocation for branding.

 Naturally, reality is more complicated.
 A single conversation during a Grab ride does not reveal the whole truth.
 Factors such as location, rent, pricing, margins, timing and operational execution could all have shaped the outcome.
 It would be unfair to draw a definitive conclusion from one person’s account.